Frequently Asked Questions

 Well, I like cats and since that excellent artist Terence Cuneo featured a mouse in all his paintings I thought it would be good to continue the tradition, so to speak.
 The actual ginger cat normally shown answers to the name Wardle, after the firm of steam locomotive manufacturers Manning Wardle of Leeds.
 For some years we haven’t actually had a moggy but were often visited by a neighbour’s cat named Jazz, found behind a pub which is locally famous for its jazz sessions.

 Jazz would sneak into our house, make straight for my studio and suddenly appear on my drawing board, making me jump a mile.
 I think the real attraction was the vertical blinds, which apparently had lots of play value, much to the detriment of the blinds themselves!

 My cat is probably based on Jazz and even features on the PBLR coat of arms.
 The story goes that he is one of a semi-feral breed found only in Whimshire, which neatly explains how he can be found in so many different locations.
 Apart from a cat there is usually also a mouse hole in each picture!
 Cats only seem to crop up in my humorous pictures.

-This is the name of our range of greetings cards and refers to the Steam Pencil Manufactory at Bradforde Longflap in Whimshire.
+This was the name of our range of greetings cards (1995 - 2017) and refers to the Steam Pencil Manufactory at Bradforde Longflap in Whimshire.
 Artists’ pencils were made here and although the plan had been to power the works with a large steam engine, it was found cheaper and more convenient to use a waterwheel instead.
 Because the word ‘steam’ sounded more progressive to the Victorian promoters however, it was retained in the company’s name.